formstamp/formstamp/README.md

 Selected item will be passed to the handler.
 If `on-tab` and `on-select` used simultaneously then only `on-tab` will be called.

+#### on-esc
+*Optional*
+This hander will be called if `esc` was pressed.

+### on-search
+This handler will be called on typing in search input.
+Search term will be passed to handler.
+It should return filtered list of items to display.

 TODO
 ----